Method of evolving junction on optimal path planning in flow fields: Our Method

+Starting from the boundary curve containing the initial position, which is the root node, a directed decision tree can be formed by connecting the adjacent boundary curves in the domain.
+The branch generation stops when the node is the boundary curve containing the destination position.
+Each node in the decision tree represents a boundary curve that a feasible path will go through.
+A connected path in the decision tree, starting from the root node to the target node represent a sequence of cells that a feasible path will cross.
+Fig.~\ref{fig:tree_struct} shows the decision tree constructed from a partitioned workspace.

+The construction of the entire decision tree is not necessary, and is time-consuming.
+However, for the purpose of clearly presenting the concept of the planning method, we will discuss how the tree can be fully constructed, and then present the branch pruning technique.
+We construct the decision tree iteratively using the depth-first search method.
+Let $n_c$ represent the current node.
+At each step, we search for all the boundary curves adjacent to the current node, and call the current node as the predecessor of the new node.
+Since the optimal path will not visit one boundary curve more than one time, the optimal cell sequence should not include loops.
+Hence, when searching for the adjacent nodes to be expanded next, we will not expand an adjacent node of $n_c$ if it is already visited.
+This node generation process terminates when the target node is visited.

+By constructing the decision tree we can find all the cell sequences connecting the root and the terminal node.
+For one cell sequence, the MIP \eqref{time_func} and \eqref{energy_func} reduces to a finite dimensional non-convex optimization problem over the junction positions.
+Next we show how this optimization problem can be solved using the Intermittent Diffusion method.

-\subsection{Intermittent Diffusion}
+\subsubsection{Intermittent Diffusion}

-To solve \eqref{time_func} and \eqref{energy_func}, which are both differentiable, we use the Intermittent Diffusion (ID) to get the global minimizer \cite{chow2013global}, the key idea of which is adding white noise to the gradient flow intermittently.
+The objective functions in \eqref{time_func} and \eqref{energy_func} are both differentiable.
+Hence we use the Intermittent Diffusion (ID) to get the global minimizer \cite{chow2013global}, the key idea of which is adding white noise to the gradient flow intermittently.
 Namely, we solve the following stochastic differential equation (SDE) on the configuration space

 where $\lambda=(\lambda_1,\cdots,\lambda_{n-1})\in D^{n-1}$ and $W(\theta)$ is the standard Brownian motion.
 The diffusion is a piece-wise constant function defined by

 where $\sigma_i$ are constant and $I_{[S_i,T_i]}(\theta)$ is the characteristic function on interval $[S_i,T_i]$ with $0\leq S_1<T_1<S_2<T_2<\cdots<S_N<T_N<S_{N+1}=T$.